Perfect hearty side dish.

 Ingredients

-- 2 tablespoons oil, such as olive or avocado
+- 2 tablespoons neutral oil, olive or avocado

 Instructions

-- Preheat your oven to 425°F. Line a baking sheet with foil.
+- Preheat your oven to 425°F. Line a baking sheet with parchment.

 - Thoroughly wash your potatoes and pat dry.